borglab/gtsam.org/_posts/2019-11-01-lqr-control.md

 In this post, we will mainly be concerned with the Linear Quadratic Regulator (LQR) as this problem conveys the essential ideas, though they can be extended to LQG, iLQR, DDP, and reinforcement learning (stay tuned for future posts).
-We consider the discrete LQR problem, where the task is finding the optimal controls $u_k$ at consecutive time instances $t_k$ so that a total cost is minimized, given [(1)](#eq:dyn_model) a dynamics model, [(2)](#eq:state_cost) a cost function on states, and [(3)](#eq:action_cost) a cost function on actions.
-In the linear quadratic case we assume these are of the form \cite{}:
+We consider the finite-horizon, discrete LQR problem (though the control law converges to the infinite-horizon case quite quickly as illustrated in [Figure 1a](#LQR_example)).
+The task is to find the optimal controls $u_k$ at time instances $t_k$ so that a total cost is minimized, given [(1)](#eq:dyn_model) a dynamics model, [(2)](#eq:state_cost) a cost function on states, and [(3)](#eq:action_cost) a cost function on actions.
+In the linear-quadratic case we assume these are of the form \cite{}:

 <a name="eq:dyn_model"></a> \\[ x_{k+1} = Ax_k + Bu_k \tag{1} \\]